 |Admission Requirements and Procedures|

-For students already enrolled in college, minimum requirements for consideration for admission are completion of ENG101, BIO130 and PSY101 with an average of 3.0 or better.
-Please note that MAT007 and CHE100 or their equivalents are prerequisites for BIO130.
 Science courses directly related to the practice of occupational therapy (BIO130 and BIO132 or their transferred equivalents) must have been completed within 10 years of admission to the program.
 Completing BIO130 and BIO132 is strongly recommended prior to starting the program.
-The admissions committee will also take into consideration the completion of BIO132 and experience in a health care setting.
+The admissions committee may take into consideration the completion of BIO132 and experience in a health care setting.

 In addition to college health requirements, all occupational therapy students, full-time and part-time, must meet the health requirements of the Occupational Therapy Assistant program.

 The Occupational Therapy Assistant curriculum is a DAY program which begins in FALL semester only.
 The program is competitive.
 Applications for admission must be received by January 15.
-Contact the Grant Campus Admissions Office for more information.
+Contact the Michael J. Grant Campus Admissions Office for more information.